 1. The Iconic Red Leather Beret

-Take a bite out of Eugenia Kim’s headwear line-up with this lipstick red leather beret.
+Take a bite out of Ruslan Baginskiy’s headwear line-up with this lipstick red leather beret.
 Place it on the side with a sleek straightened hairstyle and a red or nude lipstick for maximum effect.
 An added bonus?
-The sweet metallic logo detail adds just the right amount of feminine allure.
-This look can be purchased on Net-a-Porter.
+The sweet stitched logo detail adds just the right amount of feminine allure.
+This look can be purchased on Forward.

 3. The Cozy Cable-Knit Beret

 This cozy knitted beret is the perfect introduction to the trend.
 You can wear it symmetrically atop your head to ease into the trend and tilt it as you become more experimental.
-The black and grey options are flattering with all hair colors and can be easily introduced into your existing style, be it feminine or grunge and anything in between.
+The black and brown options are flattering with all hair colors and can be easily introduced into your existing style, be it feminine or grunge and anything in between.
 You can dress it up with pearl earrings and a bold lip or down with boyfriend jeans and a choker.
-Pick it up on fashion retailer Shopbop’s website!
+Pick it up from fashion retailer Farfetch!

 The straw can be carefree with a bohemian outfit or unexpected with a leather jacket and dark eye makeup.
 The versatility of this beret exemplifies the dynamism of the trend itself.
-Pick it up on fashion giant Farfetch’s website.
+Pick it up from fashion giant Net-a-Porter.

 This beret is classic in material and design.
 It is petite enough to be worn over the head and slouchy enough to be worn to the side for true Parisian appeal.
-The stunning emerald green color melds beautifully with brunette locks and pops against blonde hair, and looks utterly timeless with pearls and a red lip.
-Find it at Forward!
+The stunning tan color melds beautifully with brunette locks and pops against blonde hair, and looks utterly timeless with pearls and a red lip.
+Find it at Farfetch!